Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * `fdisk /dev/nvme0n1`
 * Enter d and then enter the # of the home partition
 * Enter n, press enter twice until it asks for "Last Sector"
-* For Last Sector, I will enter `-2G`. -2G means I'm leaving 2 gigabytes of space.
+* For Last Sector, I will enter `-2G`. -2G means I'm leaving 2 gigabytes of space for the unencrypted partition we'll create next, which will only need enough for a Steam install.
+You can reduce it by more if you think it might require more space in the future.
-* Press Y to remove the signature if it asks
+* Enter Y to remove the signature (if it asks)
 * Enter n and press enter until it stops asking.
-This will be unencrypted home which only needs enough space for a Steam install.
-You can give it more if you want in case of Steam updates adding up, but as you can see, I have the 64GB model so I'm pretty limited.
+This will be unencrypted home.
 * Enter p to check if your partitions look good.
 ```
   Device             Start       End  Sectors  Size Type